 - i.
 Upon written request at least four (4) weeks prior to intended date of leave, supported by a certificate from a qualified medical practitioner stating that the employee is pregnant and estimating the probable date of birth or documentation that an employee has commenced adoption proceedings under the provisions of the Adoption Act, an employee shall be granted maternity/adoption leave without pay to a maximum of seventeen (17) consecutive weeks.
-Seniority shall be accumulated during this seventeen (17) weeks. - ii.
-The Employer may require an employee to commence or to remain on maternity leave if the employee is unable to reasonably perform her regular duties as a result of the pregnancy and to continue the leave until the employee is able to perform her regular duties.

-- iii.
-Maternity/Adoption Leave may commence up to eleven (11) weeks immediately before the birth or adoption of a child and shall conclude no later than eighteen weeks immediately following the birth or adoption of a child.
-Upon receipt of a certificate from a qualified practitioner certifying that the employee is unable to return to work after the expiry of maternity leave due to reasons related to the birth or the termination of the pregnancy, the employee shall be granted up to six (6) additional weeks of leave without pay. - iv.
-The services of an employee who is absent from work in accordance with this clause shall be considered continuous for the purpose of benefits provided under Article 20 a. and b., provided that the employee continues to pay his/her share of the premiums. - v.
-The employee, on return from maternity/adoption leave shall be reinstated in all respects by the Employer in the position previously occupied by the employee, or in a comparable position, and with all increments to wages and benefits to which the employee would have been entitled had the leave not been taken. - vi.
+Seniority shall be accumulated during this seventeen (17) weeks and without loss of seniority and in accordance with the Employment Standards Act. - ii.
+The services of an employee who is absent from work in accordance with this clause shall be considered continuous for the purpose of benefits provided under Article 20 a. and b., provided that the employee continues to pay his/her share of the premiums. - iii.
 In the case of incomplete pregnancy, death of the child or other special situation, a written request, accompanied by a medical certificate providing clearance for the employee to return early from the leave, may be submitted in which case the Employer will attempt to accommodate the request.